The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Simulating equality

 We now show that, in fact, we do not need to have $\Ror$ and $\Rnand$ in our constraint language $\Gamma$: it suffices to be able to ppp-define them from relations in $\Gamma\!$.

-\revertcounter{count:OR-NAND-eq} \begin{lemma} If $\Ror\pppleq R$ and $\Rnand\pppleq R'$ then $\{R,R'\}$ 3-simulates equality. \end{lemma} \begin{proof} Suppose first that $R$ and $R'$ are two distinct relations.
-We may assume, as in the proof of Lemma~\ref{lemma:proj-eq}, that the ppp-definition of $\Ror$ from $R$ involves performing some permutation and projecting to the first two columns after pinning the next $p$ columns to zero and the $q$ columns after that to one.
-We may suppose further that it is not possible to pin any more columns of $R$ and still ppp-define $\Ror$.
+\begin{lemma} If $\Ror\pppleq R$ and $\Rnand\pppleq R'$ then $\{R,R'\}$ 3-simulates equality. \end{lemma} \begin{proof} Suppose first that $R$ and $R'$ are two distinct relations.
+We may assume, as in the proof of Lemma~\ref{lemma:proj-eq}, that the ppp definition of $\Ror$ from $R$ involves performing some permutation and projecting to the first two columns after pinning the next $p$ columns to zero and the $q$ columns after that to one.
+We may suppose further that we cannot pin any more columns of $R$ and still ppp-define $\Ror$.
 Without loss of generality, we may assume the permutation to be the identity.